-COFA 2270 Theories of Subjectivity S1 or S2 L2 C3 and the Body - 2 terization of the Apollonian and Dionysian spirit; Surrealist constructions of the body - Breton's theory of love, Bataille and the body conceived as a site of excess; Woman as 'Other' - de Beauvoir's analysis of femininity; Sartre and the sovereignty of the creative subject; Foucault's critique of the subject and the theory of bio-politics; recent developments in the analysis of gender.
+Body 1.
+Themes to be considered include: Nietzsche's characterization of the Apollonian and Dionysian spirit; Surrealist constructions of the body - Breton's theory of love, Bataille and the body conceived as a site of excess; Woman as 'Other' - de Beauvoir's analysis of femininity; Sartre and the sovereignty of the creative subject; Foucault's critique of the subject and the theory of bio-politics; recent developments in the analysis of gender.